-In addition, a restaurant employee handbook can be source of protection against litigation.
+In addition, a restaurant employee handbook can be a source of protection against litigation.
 Should some problem arise, the employee can’t use, “They never told me that,” as a defense because it’s written down in the employee handbook.

 Employee responsibilities and procedures is one of the two most important sections in the restaurant employee handbook.
 The other important section being the major employer responsibilities and procedures (outlined below).

-Information and procedures about such things as tip reporting, clocking in and out, the dress code, standards of conduct, the drug and alcohol policy should be first and foremost in the handbook.
+Information and procedures about such things as tip reporting, clocking in and out, the dress code, standards of conduct, and the drug and alcohol policy should be first and foremost in the handbook.

 If you’re just beginning to put together your handbook, make a list of topics the employee needs to know about — vacations, evaluations, overtime, age requirements, and safety just to name a few — and then describe the way you want those issues to be handled by the employee.

 In addition, you should add employer responsibilities and procedures to any and all sections already created under the employee responsibilities and procedures.

 There’s no need to recreate the wheel from scratch.
 Numerous tools and templates are available on the internet to help you create your own restaurant employee handbook.
 Templates are particularly helpful because they do a lot of the formatting for you.

 With a template, all you have to do is add your business-specific information and you’re on your way.
 Very little muss.
 Very little fuss.
 And you’ve created a restaurant employee handbook in a fraction of the time it would take to do it from scratch.

 For your own protection, be sure to write a legal disclaimer in your restaurant employee handbook.
 This disclaimer should inform the employee that the handbook, and the policies it contains, is not considered a contract.

 If you are unsure about these legal issues, consult an attorney who practices employment and labor law.

 The biography should include your mission statement, history, values, interesting trivia about the company, and anything else that helps show employees what you, as a company, are all about.

 Getting to know owners and management — people most employees never see — is a great way to foster employee engagement, build a strong team, and make your company feel more like a family than a business.

 Require that everyone sign a statement acknowledging receipt of the restaurant employee handbook.
 This statement should also indicate that the employee, upon signing, agrees to the terms set forth therein.

 The employee should be given the new handbook and be required to sign for it.
 This policy protects both you and the employee from confusion and miscommunication.

 For example, when you first opened your business, social media may not have even existed.
 Now, though, it does and you need to have policies in place that address how employees can use social media as it applies to your business.

 Because of that, you need to make your policies as general and flexible as possible.
 When policies are flexible, they are more easily able to handle the myriad situations that may pop up during a work day.

-Your employees are on the front lines of your business.
+Your employees are on the frontlines of your business.
 As such, they see how your restaurant employee handbook, and the policies it contains, works on a daily basis.
-Because they are so close to the “action”, they may have concerns about the current policies and procedures.
+Because they are so close to the “action,” they may have concerns about the current policies and procedures.

-Making a hard copy of the handbook easily accessible means ensuring that you give one to each employee personally.
+Making a hardcopy of the handbook easily accessible means ensuring that you give one to each employee personally.
 When you do, make sure that they sign off (see #6) so that you can keep track of who has a copy and who doesn’t.

 Posting your handbook online ensures that employees can access it wherever they are, at any time of the day.
-Couple that accessibility with electronic signing software and you’ve got a streamlined solution all accessibility concerns.
+Couple that accessibility with electronic signing software, and you’ve got a streamlined solution to all accessibility concerns.

 It may cost a bit, but having an attorney review your restaurant employee handbook can ensure that all your legal bases are covered.
 When looking for an attorney, make sure she is familiar with all federal, state, and local labor laws that apply to your state and city.